-Comprised of students from around the world, the student body will learn through the peer-based learning method with the support of Course Instructors.
-Within the online study communities, students will share resources, exchange ideas, discuss weekly topics, submit assignments, and take exams.
+Comprised of students from around the world, students learn through the peer-based learning method with the support of Course Instructors.
+Within the online study communities, students share resources, exchange ideas, discuss weekly topics, submit assignments, and take exams.
 The curriculum is supported by Course Instructors who participate in class discussions and oversee all courses.

-The University's Office of Institutional Research and Planning builds procedures for course evaluation and assessment.
-Students are asked to anonymously complete course evaluations at the end of each term and, on occasion, to participate in other anonymous surveys.
+The University's Office of Institutional Research and Planning builds procedures for course evaluation and assessment and students are invited to anonymously complete course evaluations at the end of each term and on occasion participate in other surveys.
 Findings from these evaluations and surveys are used to improve student learning and overall experience.